jdustinlewis/channels-dvr-arm64v8-docker/README.md

 ```

 ## Bugs:
-* Only knows its internal Docker IP address, which makes discovery difficult.
-When you first authenticate, it will redirect incorrectly to that IP address and time out, but if you replace it with the correct address it will work.
+* The image only knows its internal Docker IP address, which makes discovery difficult.
+When you first authenticate, it will redirect incorrectly to that IP address and time out.
+Just replace the bad address in the URL with the correct one and it will work.
 * I have had trouble with NTFS permissions on LibreElec (specifically making files executable).
 So I use something on my main OS drive (ext4) for /channels-dvr, then mount my external drive (NTFS) to /dvr.